bazmatic/pythia/README.md

 We welcome contributions to improve the Psychic Investment Game!
 Please feel free to submit issues, feature requests, or pull requests.

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## Disclaimer

-This game is for entertainment purposes only.
-The investment strategies and outcomes in the game are simulated and do not reflect real-world financial markets or advice.
-Always consult with a qualified financial advisor before making any actual investment decisions.

-Enjoy the game and may your intuition guide you to successful predictions!